 When you have children, it becomes even more complex.
-While it is true some children face difficulties through this transition either emotionally or behaviourally, it is not all doom and gloom.
+While it is true many children face difficulties through this transition either emotionally or behaviourally, it is not all doom and gloom.
 Your daughter is not any more likely to be a crazy cat lady and your son a criminal just because their parents get divorced.

 It is all going to be OK, so take a few deep breaths and relax while we discuss the positive impact of divorce on children.

 THE POSITIVE IMPACT OF DIVORCE ON CHILDREN